AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 >[!IMPORTANT]
 >
 >Before following this guide, you must have completed the steps to authorize Adobe's IAM role within your AWS account.
->See the **Configure AWS permissions for audience sourcing** guide for for step-by-step setup instructions.
+>See the **Configure AWS permissions for audience sourcing** guide for step-by-step setup instructions.

 <!-- Question: is that the bet doc name? -->